TomTruyen/TomTruyen/README.md

 # Hey There! 👋

-My name is Tom, I am an Android Developer with close to 2 years of experience.
+My name is Tom, I am an Android Developer with over 2 years of experience.

 ### 💻 Languages, Frameworks, Tools